 |Professor Oliver Wendell Dillon|

 Professor Oliver Wendell Dillon was born October 15, 1882, and died May 18, 1954, in Magnolia, Mississippi, he received his B.S.
 Degree in Science from Alcorn A. & M. College, in Alcorn, Mississippi and completed his post-graduate work from Hampton Institute in Hampton, Virginia.

 The school was the first color training school in the south and one of the first rural public schools providing secondary education for Negroes in the nation.
-The Tangipahoa Parish Training School concept was extended more fully in 1918, by the Mr. Oliver Wendell Dillon, during the first year of the founding of his administration.
+The Tangipahoa Parish Training School concept was extended fully in 1918, Mr. Oliver Wendell Dillon, during the first year of the founding of his administration.
 School donations were made through the Julius Rosenwald Fund, The Slater Fund, the state, and parish, and by the supporter of the school communities both black and white.

 |O.W.
 Dillion Colored Training School in Kentwood, LA|